ocaml/dune/doc/concepts.rst

 - ``flags`` are passed when compiling source files.
 This field is specified using the :ref:`ordered-set-language`, where the ``:standard`` value comes from the environment settings ``c_flags`` and ``cxx_flags``, respectively.
-  Note that, for C subs, Dune unconditionally adds the flags present in the fields ``ocamlc_cflags`` and ``ocamlc_cppflags`` of the OCaml config to the compiler command line.
+  Note that, for C stubs, Dune unconditionally adds the flags present in the fields ``ocamlc_cflags`` and ``ocamlc_cppflags`` of the OCaml config to the compiler command line.
 This behavior can be disabled since Dune 2.8 via the ``dune-project`` option :ref:`always-add-cflags`.